Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Specific model analysis

 \section{Specific model analysis}

 We now determine the DTC L\'{e}vy structure (\ref{AssetDynamics}) of various popular asset price processes, and find for each of them the corresponding leverage-neutral characteristic function $\Phi_{t_0}(z,w)$.
-Such a derivation allows for the full implementation of equation (\ref{Lewis}) for the pricing of joint asset and volatility derivatives in all of the accounted cases.
-What the discussion below should make apparent is that DTCs offer a natural unifying framework for \emph{a priori} different strains of financial asset models (e.g. continuous/jump diffusions, jump diffusions with stochastic volatility, L\'{e}vy processes).
+Such a derivation allows for the full implementation of equation (\ref{Lewis}) for the pricing of joint asset and volatility derivatives in all the cases we deal with.
+What the discussion below should make apparent is that decoupled time changes offer a natural unifying framework for \emph{a priori} different strains of financial asset models (e.g. continuous/jump diffusions, jump diffusions with stochastic volatility, L\'{e}vy processes).
 By classifying models through their DTC structure it is possible to recognize a ``nesting'' pattern linking different models, in which some can be considered particular cases of some others.
 This is of use for numerical purposes: as we shall see in section \ref{numerical}, one single implementation of equation (\ref{Lewis}) can produce values for several models, each one obtained by using a different instantiation of the code.
-Four categories of asset models are discussed: standard L\'{e}vy processes, stochastic volatility models, decoupled time-changed jump diffusions and general exponentially-affine asset models.
+Four categories of asset models are discussed: standard L\'{e}vy processes, stochastic volatility models, DTC jump diffusions and general exponentially-affine asset models.
+Throughout this section we assume $\theta_0=-i$ in (\ref{AssetDynamics}), so that $i \theta_0=1$ and all of the involved processes are real-valued.
+The domain $\Theta_0$ where the price processes are martingales is the whole complex plane, provided that the stochastic time changes and the underlying L\'evy components are sufficiently well-behaved, in the sense of the usual theory (e.g. Novikov condition for the stochastic variance, decay of the jump distributions, integrability conditions on the L\'evy measure etc.)